Health Vibes - Turn Home Spaces into Healing Places. Design healing atmospheres

 1. With all the stress, and to do lists, and people clamoring for our attention every day - we desperately need to make our home a place of healing.

-3. If you live with others - take inventory of shared spaces that you'd like to use and claim it on certain days and times.
-Maybe post it on a calendar.
-If you live alone, you have no sharing worries.
+3. If you live with others - take inventory of shared spaces that you'd like to use and claim it at certain times.
+Maybe post it on a calendar or the door.

 4. Activities should not add more stress or workload - but should help you relax, recharge, and de-stress.